-For Amazon sellers, managing PPC campaigns is the most important yet time-consuming part.
+For Amazon sellers, managing PPC campaigns is the most important yet time-consuming task.
 This is largely because you need to monitor your keyword bids regularly and track what’s working and what’s not.

-If bids are not properly optimized, your ACoS will increase and you tend to lose sales to your competitors who outbid you.
+If bids are not properly optimized, your ACoS will increase and you will lose sales to your competitors who outbid you.

 How do I automate my PPC campaigns with SellerApp’s Automation feature?

-With SellerApp’s automation, you can edit the predefined rules based on your campaign goals.
-Our automation rules will help you achieve a high RoAS (Return on Ad spend) and save your hours of manual work.
+With SellerApp’s automation, you can now create custom rules and edit the predefined rules based on your campaign goals.
+Our automation rules will help you achieve a high RoAS (Return on Ad spend) and save you hours of manual work.

-Log in to SellerApp dashboard → Advertising → Automation
+Log in to the SellerApp dashboard → Advertising → Automation

 Naming your rules is an important part of rule creation.
 This might seem like a small thing, but naming the rule with proper convention will help you while reviewing or analyzing the campaigns.